o-louis/o-louis/README.md

 <br />
 I'm not afraid to learn because I like challenges and surpass myself. :sunglasses:

-- 👯 I’m really opened to collaborate with motivated people
-- 📆 2020 Goals: Start to contribute to pen Source projects
-- 📫 How to reach me: oriane.louis.pro@gmail.com
+📫 How to reach me: oriane.louis.pro@gmail.com
-- ⚡ Fun fact: I love to play instruments (bass, piano, guitar) and discover the nature :herb:

 ### Connect with me: